daylinmorgan/brain/slipbox/bfs0-books.md

 > “You don’t have to burn books to destroy a culture.
 Just get people to stop reading them.” – Ray Bradbury in Fahrenheit 451

+NOTE: This list of books is out of date.

 ## Books I've Read

 ### 2024